 ePUB Files - the Essentials for Electronic Publishing

 We are often asked whether a training document, book or other document can be augmented with embedded video and/or audio and/or other interactive elements.
 The brief answer for standards-compliant PDFs is that video and audio can be provided but only via explicit links with the media files hosted on a server somewhere in the cloud - i.e. linked rather than embedded.
-However, for HTML5-based technologies such as web-based display and for many ePUB documents the answer is "yes", as explained further below:
+However, for HTML5-based technologies such as web-based display (standard web pages, converted PDF files, converted Powerpoint files) and for some ePUB documents the answer is "yes". ePUB format files can be created in a wide variety of ways and distributed through many different channels, as explained further below

 Using ePUB instead of PDF - what are the pros and cons?

-In addition to reflowable text (text font size selection amends the layour of the text displayed on screen) ePUB files may include advanced features including:
+In addition to reflowable text (i.e. text font size changes are allowed and this amends the layout of the text displayed on screen) ePUB files may include advanced features including:

 - video and audio media embedding

 Some ePUB readers can display all of the above facilities, whereas others may be restricted to a subset - most standard ePUB readers are targeted at displaying text so it is easily readable across a very wide range of devices and screen sizes.
 Note that there are a number of different ePUB standards and specialist ePUB creation tools may or may not be able to produce all the advanced features described above.
 The Wikipedia page on ePUB provides a useful summary of the history, structure and use of ePUB files, with a partial list of ePUB readers and ePUB editor software.

 ePUB format files can be hand edited (rather like editing a web page using HTML, CSS and XML), but very few ePUB files are generated in this way.
 In most cases ePUB files are created using the Export to ePUB facilities provided by specialist document creation software.
 These output files may then be augmented with media or other "extensions" using specialist ePUB editors.